ayonli/ngrpc/README.md

 gRPC uses the `.proto` file for definition and the `.ts` file for implementation, it's hard to keep track on both files at the same time.
-If reload immediately after a file is changed, there may be inconsistency between the two files and causing program failure.
+If reload immediately after a file is changed, there may be inconsistency between the two files and causing the program to fail.
 So this package provides the `reload` command that allows us to manually reload the app when we're done with our changes.

 ### About Process Management